robin-janssen/CODES-Benchmark/README.md

 **Custom Datasets and Own Models**

-To cover a wide variety of use-cases, there is a
+To cover a wide variety of use-cases, the benchmark is designed such that adding own datasets and models is explicitly supported.

 ## Structure

+The repository is structured as follows:

 ## Usage